 Eliminate Barriers.
 Transportation will be provided when necessary to eliminate barriers to school enrollment and the retention of students experiencing homelessness.

-Dispute Resolution.
-The process to resolve disputes concerning the enrollment or placement of a homeless child is as follows:
+Dispute Resolution Process.
+The process to resolve disputes concerning the enrollment or placement of a child or youth experiencing homelessness is as follows:

-The homeless child and the parent, guardian or other person having legal or actual charge or control of the homeless child shall be referred to the Homeless Coordinator.
+The child and the parent, guardian or other person having legal or actual charge or control of the child shall be referred to the Homeless Coordinator.
 The Homeless Coordinator shall carry out the dispute resolution process as expeditiously as possible after receiving notice of the dispute within not less than thirty (30) calendar days.
 The dispute resolution process is as follows:

-The homeless child and parent/guardian will notify the Homeless Coordinator.
+The child or parent/guardian will notify the Homeless Coordinator.
 The District’s Dispute Resolution Form shall be used if such is available.

-When it is determined that additional information would be helpful, the Homeless Coordinator will schedule a meeting within 10 days, or such time as practicable, at which the homeless child and parent/guardian will be given the opportunity to provide information in support of their position.
+When it is determined that additional information would be helpful, the Homeless Coordinator will schedule a meeting within 10 days, or such time as practicable, at which the child and parent/guardian will be given the opportunity to provide information in support of their position.

-The Homeless Coordinator will contact school officials and others as determined appropriate to obtain information to corroborate the information provided in support of the positions of the homeless child and parent/guardian and the District.
+The Homeless Coordinator will contact school officials and others as determined appropriate to obtain information to corroborate the information provided in support of the positions of the child and parent/guardian and the District.

 The Homeless Coordinator will provide a written response and explanation of a decision regarding the dispute within 30 calendar days after receiving the dispute statement.